 This is the versatility of universal, standard interfaces like text, JSON, or voltage;

-each tool does what it does, and interoperates cleanly.
+each tool does what it does, and interoperates cleanly with all the others.

 Envelopes, Signal Flow, and

 In my rack, I have a simple signal flow mapped out by the sequence of modules.
 My Winterbloom Sol turns digital signals into control voltage.
 The Kinks, Pique and Ornament and Crime modules shape that CV.
 Then come two oscillators, a filter, a set of amplifiers, and some effects.

 But that’s not necessarily the order I actually patch the signal chain.